-The Commission nationale de l’informatique et des libertés (CNIL)fulfils its duties in pursuance of the law of January 6, 1978 as amended on August 6, 2004.
-The Commission is responsible for ensuring that information technology remains at the service of citizens, and does not jeopardize human identity or breach human rights, privacy or individual or public liberties.
+The Commission nationale de l’informatique et des libertés (CNIL) is responsible for ensuring that information technology remains at the service of citizens, and does not jeopardize human identity or breach human rights, privacy or individual or public liberties.

 The CNIL is an independent administrative authority that operates in accordance with the data protection legislation.
 The independence of the CNIL is guaranteed on account of its composition and organisation.